 - If you use Tenso, add (manually, don’t copy and paste) your Tenso number.
 Check that everything is ok, and complete the order.

 You will get an email with a purchase summary, and then one later as soon as the items ship.

 Step 3.3 (only if you use Tenso): Once it arrives at Tenso, they will send you an email.
 Sign in to the website.
 It should take you to “My Page”, and if you scroll down, you should find the “International Shipments” Pane, with a number on it, click it.
-If you have multiple orders, wait for all of them to arrive, and consolidate them.
+If you have multiple orders, wait for all of them to arrive, and consolidate them (there is a 30 day limit from the time the first order arrived).
 Then go to the shipment pane, check that the information is correct, choose a delivery type, and pay.
 They will send you an email summary, and then another once it ships.

 Benefits of DHL: